This article was updated on 24, August 2022. It discusses poverty in retirement.

-This has led to much anxiety on the part of those close to retirement, and the fear, greater than death itself, that Alan was referring to.
+This has led to much anxiety on the part of those close to retirement, and the fear, greater than death itself, that Alan was referring to: poverty in retirement.

 Following through on this argument we looked at a piece by Sarah Schmalbruch, in Australia’s Business Insider, April 9, 2015.